percona/pmm/README.md

 To build the documentation (convert `.rst` files into HTML), you must [install Sphinx and extensions](#install-sphinx-and-extensions).

-A more convenient way is to use our Docker image as follows:
+If you have [Docker installed](https://docs.docker.com/get-docker/), a more convenient way is to use our Docker image as follows:

 1. Clone this repository.